 Black tea is a popular tea across the world.
 However, many people only consume it to relax and feel great.
 What they don’t know is that by drinking black tea, they are keeping their heart healthy, protecting themselves from cancer, improving their digestive system and other benefits.

-Black tea is a type of tea usually consumed without milk.
+What is Black Tea?Black tea is a type of tea usually consumed without milk.
 Like other types of teas, it is made from the Camellia sinensis plant.
 The unique flavour of the tea is the result of its production process.
 Black tea goes through the longest oxidation process and contains the highest levels of caffeine.
 The latter is, however, just a small fraction compared to the amount of caffeine found in coffee.

 Production ProcessBlack tea leaves are handpicked and placed in bamboo leaves for drying.
 They are then formed into the desired shapes and gently bruised after they limp.
 Subsequently, the tea releases enzymes required for the oxidation process.
 The tea is then exposed in the air (oxidation process), which results in its black or dark brown colour.
 When they reach their peak, they are subjected to heat to avoid further oxidation.
 They are then packaged for sale.

 Types of Black TeaIt may surprise you, but they are several types of black tea.
 They are classified depending on where the tea is sourced.
 Black tea is a common breakfast in many parts of the world, as well as its multiple infusions.
 Be sure to sample the different types of black teas and infusions before you settle on your choice of tea – you may just realize you have never tasted your favourite type.

 Flavour and Aroma of Black TeaBlack tea is among the strongest true teas.
 It gives a similar vibe to a cup of coffee.
 The flavour of a black tea is determined by where it was grown, the method of harvesting and lastly the production process.
 Black tea can be nutty, savoury, sweet, smoky, earthy and malty.

 Health Benefits of Black Tea